ravendb/docs/Articles/Raven.Documentation.Articles/articles/trapped-in-the-60s-how-our-view-on-data-is-holding-us-back.markdown

 ## Escaping the Excel Syndrome

 From the time of go-go boots and lava lamps, we have been thinking of data in rows and columns.
-Electronic spreadsheets were [invented in the 1960s](https://en.wikipedia.org/wiki/Spreadsheet) and we have been looking at data with these eyes ever since.
+Electronic spreadsheets were <a href="https://en.wikipedia.org/wiki/Spreadsheet" rel="nofollow">invented in the 1960s</a> and we have been looking at data with these eyes ever since.

 Call it the Excel syndrome.